 If the property you’re redeeming at is within the certificate limit, then just the certificate will be debited from your account, and points will remain.
 Meanwhile if you’re supplementing your stay with points, you’ll see the number of additional points required to top off your award.

 Since Marriott Bonvoy has dynamic award pricing nowadays, the flexible award search feature is more valuable than ever before.
 When you go to the “Dates” section, just click on “Flexible Dates,” and then you can search for a month at a time.

 This is a great way to find the nights that require the fewest points, and then you can scroll month by month.

 Is it worth getting a Marriott card for the free night award?

 Personally, I think there’s huge value to be had in having a co-branded Marriott card simply for the free night award on your account anniversary.

 Take the Marriott Bonvoy Boundless Card from Chase, which has a $95 annual fee.
 A vast majority of Marriott properties retail for over $95 per night, especially after factoring in taxes and fees.
 Being able to pay a low $95 annual fee and getting a free night is a no brainer, in my opinion.

-I’d argue the math potentially works out even better on the Marriott Bonvoy Brilliant Card from Amex, which has a $450 annual fee.
-While that annual fee might sound high, the card offers lots of great perks, including a $300 annual Marriott travel credit, plus a Priority Pass membership.
-The card’s certificate is also more valuable, and can be redeemed at a property costing up to 50,000 points (before a top off).
+I’d argue the math potentially works out even better on the Marriott Bonvoy Brilliant Card from Amex, which has a $650 annual fee.
+While that annual fee might sound high, the card offers lots of great perks, including up to $300 in statement credits per calendar year (up to $25 per month) for eligible purchases at restaurants worldwide.), plus a Priority Pass membership (enrollment required).
+The card’s certificate is also more valuable, and can be redeemed at a property costing up to 85,000 points (before a top off).